xzhangpeijin/AWAPSpaceRace/README.md

 ####Movement strategy

 Algorithm is greedy and optimizes total score at each move.
 All valid moves are sorted based on a metric.
 Points scored by the piece dominate the metric, and if any pieces are tied in score, then the piece with the greatest distance away from the player origin is chosen.
-Effectively this strategy is greedily choosing the piece that will give the most points while and also expand the bounding box of player territory the most.
+Effectively this strategy is greedily choosing the piece that will give the most points while and also expanding the bounding box of player territory the most.

 ####Prerequisites